Sweet pea

 The sweet pea, Lathyrus odoratus, is a flowering plant in the genus Lathyrus in the family Fabaceae (legumes), native to Sicily, southern Italy and the Aegean Islands.

-It is an annual climbing plant, growing to a height of 1–2 m, where suitable support is available.
-The leaves are pinnate with two leaflets and a terminal tendril, which twines around supporting plants and structures, helping the sweet pea to climb.
-In the wild plant the flowers are purple, 2–3.5 cm broad; they are larger and highly variable in color in the many cultivars.
-Flowers are usually strongly scented.
+It is an annual climbing plant, growing to a height of 1–2 m when suitable support is available.
+The leaves are pinnate with two leaflets and a terminal tendril, which twines around supporting structures and helps the sweet pea to climb.
+In the wild plant the flowers are purple, 2–3.5 cm broad; they are larger and highly variable in color in cultivars.
+The blooms are usually strongly scented.

 The annual species, L. odoratus, may be confused with the everlasting pea, L. latifolius, a perennial.